vishnu-chegondi/sqlorm/README.md

 - MySQL
 - mariadb

-Can be extended to other SQL Databases with minor changes
+Can be extended to other SQL Databases with adding statements in the statements module.

 ## License